ilikescience/mhs11/src/assets/writing/generating-color-palettes.md

 og:
     title: How to generate color palettes for design systems
     description: A guide on how to generate color palettes for design systems

+stub: Color palettes are one of the most fundamental aspects of design systems.
+How can we make them more flexible, scalable, and accessible?
 ---

 It used to be easy to pick colors for design systems.
 Years ago, you could pick a handful of colors to match your brand's ethos, or start with an off-the-shelf palette (remember flatuicolors.com?).
 Each hue and shade served a purpose, and usually had a quirky name like "idea yellow" or "innovation blue".
 This hands-on approach allowed for control and creativity, resulting in color schemes that could convey any mood or style.